Obscuretone/obscuretone.github.io/public/posts/en/legacy.md

 This is where the system becomes absurd enough to be useful.

-I wrote the full absurd version of this in [My Cat Could Be The Crown](/posts/en/assent), but the short version is that day-to-day legislative processing makes the Crown look less like an active decision-maker than a required service dependency.
+I wrote the full absurd version of this in [`return assent;`](/posts/en/assent), but the short version is that day-to-day legislative processing makes the Crown look less like an active decision-maker than a required service dependency.
 The system expects the endpoint to return `assent`.

 The dependency is symbolically enormous and operationally boring, which is classic legacy architecture.